Massachusetts Police Officer Shot And Killed In Stand Off

 “During the foot chase through the yards of Burton Terrace, it is believed Mr. Lopes discharged Officer Chesna’s firearm an additional three times, striking a local resident in her home,” said Norfolk Assistant District Attorney Greg Connor.
 The woman, whose identity has not been released, died from her wounds.

-Lopes was apprehended and taken to the South Shore Hospital for his injuries, which are none life-threatening.
+Lopes was apprehended and taken to the South Shore Hospital for his injuries, which are non-life-threatening.
 During a press conference addressing the incident, Connor noted that Lopes will be “arraigned Monday on two counts of homicide.”
 He was unsure whether Lopes’ arraignment would take place in the hospital or in court, even though Lopes is in police custody.

 Residents in the neighborhood reported a chaotic scene.
 April Visco said she “heard a rapid succession of 10 to 20 shots around 7:30 a.m., and ran outside her house to see what happened.”
-Then she heard yelling and notes that several “unmarked police cruisers arrived at the scene.
+Then she heard yelling and notes that several unmarked police cruisers arrived at the scene.
 The neighborhood was cordoned off for hours as police reviewed the scene.

 Hours later, a procession of police and emergency vehicles, one carrying the body of Chesna, drove from South Shore Hospital along Main Street.
 Several officers from departments around the city lined the street and saluted the vehicles.